axlan/robopenguins-blog/_posts/2025-08-21-making-a-turtle-bot-pt1.md

 I initially adapted <https://www.hackster.io/amal-shaji/differential-drive-robot-using-ros2-and-esp32-aae289> to work over UDP.
 When I started debugging, I decided I would need to do a pretty significant refactor to bring it up to my standards.

-I rewrote the motor driver and encoder interfaces to implement a fairly generic abstraction layer.
+I rewrote the motor driver and encoder interfaces to implement a [generic abstraction layer](https://github.com/axlan/mint_ros_bot/tree/demo1/firmware/lib/wheel_hal).
 I spent a good amount of time "getting this right" even though there are a bunch of other projects that do the same thing with more development time behind them.
 This is where I realized how hard these interfaces are to universally abstract, and how much of the design comes down to the set of use cases a person prioritized.

-After finishing a full [micro-ros](https://micro.ros.org/) implementation <https://github.com/axlan/mint_ros_bot/blob/master/firmware/tests/micro_ros_vel_ctrl.cpp>, I decided that for testing the controller basics, it would be better to start with a simpler framework and just get the low level controller working.
+After finishing a full [micro-ros](https://micro.ros.org/) implementation <https://github.com/axlan/mint_ros_bot/blob/demo1/firmware/tests/micro_ros_vel_ctrl.cpp>, I decided that for testing the controller basics, it would be better to start with a simpler framework and just get the low level controller working.

-Using the same skeleton I've used for a few other projects, I made a new [main application](https://github.com/axlan/mint_ros_bot/blob/464f8fbdd72988ba98dad626f0d49b41f1c0ad3d/firmware/src/main.cpp).
+Using the same skeleton I've used for a few other projects, I made a new [main application](https://github.com/axlan/mint_ros_bot/blob/demo1/firmware/src/main.cpp).
 It used the [Arduino NetworkManager library](https://github.com/tzapu/WiFiManager) to handle setting up the WiFi and server configuration, and it would take commands and report status over [MQTT](https://mqtt.org/).
 This isn't really that far from how ROS handles it, but this sheds some of the layers of complexity for the initial testing.

 With the basic set up, I went ahead and tried to drive forward: